jexia/docs/docs/ums/README.md

 ```

 ## Sign In user
-UMS uses email and password as user credentials.
-User account should exist in a project.
+UMS is using email and password as user credentials.
+The user account should exist in a project.

 <CodeSwitcher :languages="{js:'JavaScript',bash:'cURL'}">
 <template v-slot:js>